 Don't fall for it!

 These product ingredients all too often diminish the effects of hydration that regular water would have.

 If you're thirsty, drink water.....If you're not thirsty, drink water.....When you first wake in the morning, drink water.....When you open the fridge and you're not hungry, drink water.
 Drinking water regularly throughout the day is the best habit you can make.

 So buy a big metal or glass water bottle in your favorite color or design and fill it up with free tap water or filtered water all day long.
 You'll notice what a difference hydration makes you feel.

 Even if you managed to make "one" of these substitutes this week, I'm talking even just one of these three, that's fabulous!
 The more you practice a new habit, the sooner it will become second nature and the sooner it will replace the old one and just be automatic.

 the urge to quit a destructive habit is your brain's last bit of resistance to crossing the threshold into a new, healthy habit.
 What this means for you, is that your new habit is really, truly sticking and soon it will feel more effort-less than, EVER!

-Want to avoid the shaky blood sugar roller-coaster that causes stress inside that adorable you?
+Want some snack ideas to avoid the shaky blood sugar roller-coaster?
 Then grab your 'free' list of